Tienisto/routerino/README.md

 ## Obfuscation

-It does not work if you obfuscate the classes.
+Routes do not have the correct class name if you obfuscate the classes.

 It is up to you.
 I don't value obfuscation that much.